dvanderweele/lessqlite/README.md

 The program is powered by generator functions so that even SQLite databases of very large sizes can be paged through easily.

+If you do anything interesting with this library, shoot me a link and I can feature it in this README.

 ## Installation

 If you install `lessqlite` globally on your system via pip, you should be able to use it from anywhere: